-The Publication Support Group (PSG) is a student run speaker series for graduate students to present and receive feedback on recent and forthcoming work as they prepare for submission, publication, or conference presentation.
-Sessions are structured to simulate the environment of an academic conference: presentations are moderated, with an upper limit of 45 minutes, and are followed by a short break, a period of Q&A, and often an informal meeting where discussion can continue after the session.
-The page below contains abstracts from past presentations as well as the current semester’s schedule.
-Inquiries about upcoming meetings or about the possibility of scheduling a presentation should be directed to the Publication Support Group organizers at email@example.com.
-Although alternative dates and times can be arranged, our usual meeting time is between 04:00–06:00 pm on Fridays at Assiniboia Hall.
+The Publication Support Group (PSG) is a student-run speaker series for graduate students to present and receive feedback on recent and forthcoming work as they prepare for submission, publication, or conference presentation.
+Sessions are structured to simulate the environment of an academic conference: presentations are moderated, with an upper limit of 45 minutes, and are followed by a period of Q&A, and often an informal meeting where discussion can continue after the session.
+The PSG sometimes also holds workshops of interests for graduate students.
+The page below contains the current semester’s schedule as well as a list of past events.
+Inquiries about upcoming meetings or about the possibility of scheduling a presentation should be directed to the PSG organizers at email@example.com.
+Although alternative dates and times can be arranged, our usual meeting time is 4:00-6:00 pm on Fridays in Assiniboia Hall 2-02A.

 Fall 2019 Term